 "When a patient gives me a hug and says 'thank you,' I feel great joy in a job well done.
 It is enormously satisfying to know my efforts are acknowledged and appreciated and that I have made a difference in someone’s life."

-"Outside of ophthalmology I enjoy spending time with my husband, Knute Buehler, and two teenage children."
+"Outside of ophthalmology I enjoy spending time with my husband, Knute Buehler, and two adult children."